d2iq/ui-kit/README.md

 ## Release / Publishing

-After your PR is merged to `master` to cut a release is very simple, assuming you are `on master` branch follow the steps below.
+After your PR gets merged to `master` to cut a release, check that you are on `master` branch and follow the steps below.

 Fetch all git tags